erotronik/pulsemote/README.md

 ## Notes

+* This is a fork of the project at https://github.com/erotronik/pulsemote.
+This fork adds support for the M5Stack Core2, as well as an additional pattern.

-* The current code is for Arduino IDE and a M5Stack Core controller (one that has 3 physical buttons).
+* The current code is for [PlatformIO](https://platformio.org/) and a M5Stack Core or Core2 controller.
 But it should be possible to alter it for anything based on an ESP-32 with a display and at least 3 buttons.

 * The DG-Labs 2.0 box has no authentication or pairing, so if you use